mediagestalt/XML-to-CSV/README.md

 <inm:Results productTitle="Inmagic DB/TextWorks" productVersion="14.00" xmlns:inm="http://www.inmagic.com/webpublisher/query">
 ```

+Don't for get to also delete the closing tag at the end of the file, otherwise you'll get an error.
+In this case, the closing tag was `<Results>`.

 I know it's possible to read the XML and print to CSV (see [PeelXML](https://github.com/mediagestalt/PeelXML)) for that, but this makes everything way faster and requires much less unnecessary cleaning.

 All of the code is described in the Jupyter Notebook file, both here in [this repository](XML-to-CSV.ipynb) or in [NBViewer](https://nbviewer.jupyter.org/github/mediagestalt/XML-to-CSV/blob/master/XML-to-CSV.ipynb).